edibotopic/xr/README.md

 # xr
-A place for assets, code and docs relating to Babylon.js projects.
+A place for assets, code and docs relating to Babylon.js projects [in progress].